Building the next generation of AR and MR tools for designers.

 Designers have struggled with this in the 2000s when building foundations for the interactive web we see today.
 But over time tools that focus on design iteration became the norm, and set the standards.
 Building out both a shared vocabulary and a shared subset of interaction design patterns.
 Today 2D design processes are well understood, and through tools, well established.
 This frees designers to explore new possibilities and craft more cohesive experiences.

-With Appear we aim to help nudge AR and spatial interaction design in a similar way.
+With Ordinary Objects we aim to help nudge AR and spatial interaction design in a similar way.
 Learning from key elements that make 2D design tools essential, and expanding both the interaction vocabulary and patterns when it comes to building directly for the spaces around us.

 We have been fortunate to be able to test out our ideas and validate our concepts during our time at Bakken & Bæck.
 The expertise of their team really pushed us in the right direction, and help build momentum for the future.